 Taking into consideration all the above criteria, the top picks represent a selection of some of the best cutting board oils on the market to help maintain your wooden treasures for years to come.

-Besides maintaining any wooden kitchen surface or utensil, food-grade mineral oil can also be applied to stainless steel appliances and kitchen knives to prevent rust and act as a protective barrier.
-It can also enhance the beauty of soapstone sinks and countertops or to seal and refurbish slate and granite countertops.
-This affordable product is colorless, odorless, and tasteless, ensuring that it won’t affect the flavor of any foods placed on a butcher block or cutting board.
+Besides maintaining any wooden kitchen surface or utensil, colorless, odorless, and tasteless mineral oil can be applied to stainless steel appliances and kitchen knives, preventing rust and acting as a protective barrier.
+Mineral oil can also be used to enhance the beauty of soapstone sinks and countertops or to seal and refurbish slate and granite countertops.

 FAQs About Cutting Board Oil